dssup/bump-version/README.en.md

 Config file fields:

-- `"version"` — configuration file version.
+- `version` — configuration file version.
-- `"versionFilenames"` — names of the version files.
+- `versionFilenames` — comma-separated names of the version files.
-- `"changeLogFilename"` — name of the ChangeLog file.
+- `changeLogFilename` — name of the ChangeLog file.
-- `"ignoreInvalidCommits"` — ignore invalid commits (do not fail on them).
+- `ignoreInvalidCommits` — ignore invalid commits (do not fail on them).
-- `"versionTagFormat"` — Git tag format for releases.
+- `versionTagFormat` — Git tag format for releases.
 Substitution `{version}` is replaced with the semantic version X.Y.Z.
-- `"allowedCommitKinds"` — list of allowed commit kinds.
+- `allowedCommitKinds` — comma-separated list of allowed commit kinds.
-- `"bumpVersionCommit"` — version bump commit message format.
+- `bumpVersionCommit` — version bump commit message format.
-- `"shouldPushToOrigin"` — should this utility push the main branch on version bump.
+- `shouldPushToOrigin` — should this utility push the main branch on version bump.

 Each field present in the configuration file overrides the default.